Get a demo of Culture Amp

 How does Indonesia compare?

-People in Indonesia were much more positive than average regarding Action, Feedback & Recognition, and Collaboration & Communication.
+People in Indonesia were much more positive than average regarding Action, Feedback & Recognition, and Service & Quality Focus.

 On the lower side, people in Indonesia had much lower favorable scores than average in Management.

-People working in Indonesia are more engaged than Hungary, Netherlands, Denmark, and Germany.
-People working in Indonesia are less engaged than Brazil, India, Colombia, and Philippines.
+People working in Indonesia are more engaged than Norway, Denmark, Japan, and Sweden.
+People working in Indonesia are less engaged than Colombia, India, Philippines, and Brazil.

-People in Indonesia were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 19% of people disagreeing (-4% below average).
+People in Indonesia were generally least favourable about Action, and were most negative towards 'I rarely think about looking for a job at another company' with 13% of people disagreeing (-6% below average).

 How long do people stay?